Windows Server Backup: How to Install and Use It

 After clicking Backup, Windows will start backing up to your chosen location.
 Backup duration depends on disk size and destination path.

-How to Perform Schedule Backup with Windows Server Backup?
+How to Perform a Scheduled Backup with Windows Backup?

-If you want to schedule the Backup to happen routinely, then you can follow the given steps below for a more efficient way of backing up a Server:
+If you want to schedule the Backup that automatic server backup to happen routinely, then you can follow the given steps below for a more efficient way of backing up a Server:

 2. Click on the Backup Scheduled button in the top left corner.